Chris Rosenberg

 Harvey "Chris" Rosenberg (October 6, 1950 – May 11, 1979), also known as Chris DeMeo and Christopher Rosalia, was an American gangster who was a member of the DeMeo crew run by Gambino crime family soldier Roy DeMeo.
-The gang is suspected of between 75–200 murders in the mid-1970s to the early 1980s.
+The gang is suspected of between 75 and 200 murders in the mid-1970s to the early 1980s.
 Following a failed narcotics deal with a Cuban drug cartel that Rosenberg stole from, DeMeo killed Rosenberg as restitution.

 Early life

 Chris Rosenberg grew up in Canarsie on a block dominated by Italian-Americans.
 He attended Samuel J. Tilden High School in East Flatbush, Brooklyn.
 Despite the Mafia rule that only full Italians could be "made", or officially inducted into the organization, Rosenberg reportedly believed that his earning abilities and willingness to murder might eventually lead to his becoming a member of Cosa Nostra.
 He reportedly did not like his Jewish last name, and preferred for people to call him "Chris DeMeo" instead.